HansDP/local-react-redux/README.md

 #### Influences

 Most of the inspiration was found in the ideas of [redux-elm](http://salsita.github.io/redux-elm/).
-Because `local-redux` is influenced by `redux-elm`, which is in its term highly influenced by [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/), a lot of concepts will be familiar to both projects.
+Because `local-react-redux` is influenced by `redux-elm`, which is in its term highly influenced by [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/), a lot of concepts will be familiar to both projects.

 There are however some key differences to `redux-elm`:

 1. This library avoids opinions about specific implementations of Side Effects.
 2. In Redux world, you create [Reducers](http://redux.js.org/docs/basics/Reducers.html), which  specify the application state in response of an action.
-With [local-redux](https://github.com/HansDP/local-redux), local reducers are no different.
+With [local-react-redux](https://github.com/HansDP/local-react-redux), local reducers are no different.

 ## The Gist